w3c/wai-design-develop-overview/index.md

 ## Web Accessibility Tutorials {#tutorials}

-The tutorials provide guidance on how to create components that meet Web Content Accessibility Guidelines (WCAG) 2, that are more accessible to people with disabilities, and that provide a better user experience for everyone.
+The tutorials provide guidance on how to create components that meet Web Content Accessibility Guidelines (WCAG), that are more accessible to people with disabilities, and that provide a better user experience for everyone.

 * **[Page Structure Tutorial](https://www.w3.org/WAI/tutorials/page-structure/)**
 * **[Menus Tutorial](https://www.w3.org/WAI/tutorials/menus/)**